-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-Fireplaces throughout the property have been sealed.
-There is a vent in the bedroom but not the lounge.
-Internal decorations Visually inspected.
-Papered and painted walls and ceilings, and painted woodwork.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Internal joinery comprises timber skirtings, door facings and door surrounds.
+The doors are part glazed design.
+Kitchen fittings comprise a range of wall and base units and work surfaces.
+Chimney breasts and fireplaces None Internal decorations Visually inspected.
+The ceilings and walls are painted.
+The internal joinery is painted.
+Cellars None Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-A mains supply of electricity is connected to the property, the electrical meter and circuit breaker consumer unit located in the hall cupboard and serving 13 Amp square pin sockets throughout.
-Wiring, where visible, is sheathed in uPVC.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-A mains supply of gas is connected, the meter located in the hall cupboard.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Cold water is from the mains supply.
-Visible plumbing comprises copper and uPVC supply pipework.
-The bathroom contains a bath with electric shower overhead, wash hand basin and WC.
+A mains supply of electricity is connected with power points situated throughout the property.
+The consumer unit and meter are located in the hall cupboard.
+Wiring, where visible, is sheathed in PVC.
+Gas None Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tank or cylinders (if applicable) and fittings without removing any insulation.
+Water is supplied from the mains.
+The visible pipework is copper.
+The shower room contains a three piece suite consisting of a shower enclosure, wash hand basin and toilet.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property is centrally heated by means of a gas fired system, comprising a condensing combination boiler located in the bedroom cupboard.
-Heating to the rooms is provided by water filled radiators.
-The system is of a type designed to provide instantaneous hot water upon demand.
-Drainage Drainage covers etc were not lifted.
+The system was turned off at the time of our inspection.
+The property is heated by means of an electric system.
+Heating to rooms is provided by electric convector heaters.
+Hot water is provided by an under sink water heater.
+During Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-The property is believed to be connected to mains drainage.
+Mains drainage is understood to be connected.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property has smoke detectors and an intruder alarm.
-Scottish government regulations come into effect in February 2022 which will require each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then a carbon monoxide alarm fitted.
-Upgrading is required to comply with these regulations.
+The property has smoke detection devices installed.
+Scottish government regulations came into effect on 1st February 2022 which requires each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then a carbon monoxide alarm fitted.
 Purchasers should satisfy themselves with regards to compliance.